 Each AWS Region houses multiple Availability Zones (the maximum number at the moment is 6 zone in one region, North Virginia).
 In addition to replicating the data between Availability Zones within the same region, clients can now choose to replicate across different locations and can leverage both public and private connectivity to guarantee their business will never be disturbed.

-AWS currently has 55 Availability Zones across 18 geographic regions and planning to have more to further expand their service offers.
+AWS currently has 55 Availability Zones across 18 geographic regions and planning to have more to further expand its service offers.

 Worry about the sheer volume of data that can hinder your data integration?
 With AWS Snowball Edge, obscenely large amounts of data (up to 100TB per device) can be moved to the cloud with ease in no time.